 Welcome to Tasman Peninsula & Port Arthur

-Waiting portentously at the end of Arthur Hwy is Port Arthur, the infamous and allegedly escape-proof penal colony dating from the early 19th century.
+Waiting portentously at the end of Arthur Hwy is Port Arthur, the infamous and allegedly escape-proof 19th-century penal colony.
 Today kids kick footballs and families cook sausages on the BBQs here, but it’s impossible to totally blank out the tragedy of this place, both historically and more recently.